datalad/datalad/paper.md

 - [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments;
 - [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] the functionality which initiated the DataLad project - to automate creation and updates of DataLad datasets from external resources;
-- [datalad-neuroimaging](https://github.com/datalad/datalad-neuroimaging) [@datalad-neuroimaging:zenodo] to provide neuroimaging specific procedures and metadata extractors;
+- [datalad-neuroimaging](https://github.com/datalad/datalad-neuroimaging) [@datalad-neuroimaging:zenodo] to provide neuroimaging-specific procedures and metadata extractors;
 - [datalad-osf](https://github.com/datalad/datalad-osf/) [@datalad-osf:zenodo] to collaborate using DataLad through the Open Science Framework (OSF).

 The same mechanism of extensions is used for rapid development of new functionality to later be moved into the main DataLad codebase (e.g., [datalad-metalad](https://github.com/datalad/datalad-metalad/)).